 After a year, these little things start to hold more weight than when it began.
 In between the first time he told me how he felt about me and our first wedding anniversary, there have been many moments that only we shared together.
 There have been consistency, loyalty, trust and an endless love in these moments.

 I know Tathagata would, without a shadow of doubt, walk the wire for me.
-And I will follow him anywhere.
+And I will take it all by his side.